Skip to content Skip to footer

 If you are a client of Citizens Advice East End

 The national Citizens Advice charity and Citizens Advice East End operate a system called Casebook to record information relating to the advice we give you.
+You can find out more about how Citizens Advice handles your information.

 Citizens Advice East End uses Microsoft Office 365 for services such as email and IP telephony, and productivity tools such as Microsoft Teams, Microsoft Word, or Microsoft Excel.
 By providing this service, Microsoft is working as our data processor.
 You can find out more about how Microsoft carries out that role.